I love unexpected travel!

 The Prado Museum is one of the best museums in the world, and it is so full of beautiful art and sculpture that we needed a full day to explore it all.
 If you don’t have that much time, you can map out your visit before you arrive so that you’re sure to see the highlights and the artwork you’re most interested in viewing.

-The Royal Palace is breathtaking, and one of the largest palaces in the world (1,450,000 sq ft with 3,418 rooms) and official residence of the Spanish Royal Family.
+The Royal Palace is breathtaking!
+It’s one of the largest palaces in the world (1,450,000 sq ft with 3,418 rooms) and the official residence of the Spanish Royal Family.
 James and I have visited many palaces in our travels, and this one is exceptional.
 You’ll need several hours for the tour, but this is one sight to add to your itinerary and not miss.
 The porcelain room and the Stradivarius collection alone were worth the tour.

 Sometimes a busy travel schedule in a new bustling city can be a little overwhelming, and we found that El Retiro Park in the heart of Madrid was the perfect quiet spot we needed where we could enjoy the sounds of chirping birds rather than traffic.
 There’s a lakeside bar where you can kick back and enjoy a drink and a snack, or before you go, pick up some Jamón Ibérico (or go for the Serrano ham which is also good and less pricey) and other goodies at one of the markets.
 Armed with snacks and wine, wander into the park and find a shady spot to relax for a picnic.